TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 The process of eradication is first forwarded to the *dispatcher* of Extbase by TYPO3.
 Before the execution is handed to our own controller code, the dispatcher and the parent `ActionController` complete several preliminary tasks before they hand the further processing on to the according position within the code of our blog example:

 * It interprets the incoming request and bundles all relevant information into a ``Request`` object.
-* It prepares the ``Response`` object as a container for the result of the request.
 * It loads the configuration of our extension from the different sources and makes it available.
 * It determines whether or not the request was manipulated in an